 - Nationwide: This insurance company is an honorable mention worst because, like GEICO, you have to sue them to get their attention.
 Nationwide is not as bad as GEICO, but bad enough to earn honorable mention worst.

 - Allstate: Everyone hates Allstate mostly because of the bad name they get as the poster child for Colossus and as the first big insurance company to get tough with Plaintiffs 20 years ago.
 I don’t have them on my worst list, probably because it is just too cliche to hate on Allstate.
-But, who is kidding who, Allstate should probably be in the top 5.
+But, who is kidding who, Allstate should probably be on the list.

 These are my